-Here is my latest update to the Denver Metro Area Montly Real Estate Update.
-Keep in mind that the data is delayed, so April is being updated in late May.
+Here is my latest update to the Denver Metro Area Monthly Real Estate Update.
+Keep in mind that the data is delayed, so February is being updated in April.

 Please refer to my Monthly Real Estate Update below to follow my numbers.